apache/ignite-3/modules/sql-engine-api/README.md

 implemented by the component that wants to handle the KILL command.

 [KillHandlerRegistry](src/main/java/org/apache/ignite/internal/sql/engine/api/kill/KillHandlerRegistry.java) -
-registry of all local kill handlers.
+registry of all kill handlers.
 All handlers must be registered during node startup.

 [CancellableOperationType](src/main/java/org/apache/ignite/internal/sql/engine/api/kill/CancellableOperationType.java) -
 enumeration of operations that can be cancelled.